 Your smartphone camera is one of the most potent productivity tools available.

-For example, you can save time by taking pictures instead of making notes when you gather information.
-You could snap a picture of your refrigerator instead of making a grocery list.
+For example, you can save time by taking pictures instead of making notes when gathering information.
+For example, you could snap a picture of your refrigerator instead of making a grocery list.

-Also, you could take pictures of books you want to read before you order them from the library or buy them on Amazon.
+You could also take pictures of books you want to read before you order them from the library or buy them on Amazon.
 In addition, you can take pictures of business cards and lists of phone numbers.

-Taking a picture of an address or an advertisement can you help you save information.
-In addition, take pictures of the information you could need to access in the future.
-For example, your frequent flier number, your hotel’s address, your car’s license plates, your insurance policy, your lease, your medical insurance card, your prescriptions, or your passport.
+Taking a picture of an address or an advertisement can help you save information.
+In addition, take pictures of the information you could need to access in the future, such as your frequent flier number, your hotel’s address, your car’s license plates, your insurance policy, your lease, your medical insurance card, your prescriptions, or your passport.

 27. Stop checking the news and the weather on your phone.

-Two of the biggest time wasters on your phone are news and the weather.
+News and the weather are two of the biggest time-wasters on your phone.
 Unless you plan a long trip or expect a big storm, there is no reason to check the weather.
 Yet people constantly check the weather.

-Checking the news wastes time because news providers add junk news to catch your attention to their feeds.
-For example, they could update the plotline of a TV show or comic book next to political news.
-Or a titillating story about Kanye West’s latest stupidities.
+Checking the news wastes time because news providers add junk news to catch your attention on their feeds.
+For example, they could update the plotline of a TV show or comic book next to political news or a titillating story about Kanye West’s latest stupidities.

-Hence you end up wasting time reading the latest Batman storyline, celebrity gossip, your team’s new lineup, or a recipe for Kiwi pie instead of working.
-Some people end up wasting all their spare time and work time on such nonsense.
+Hence, you waste time reading the latest Batman storyline, celebrity gossip, your team’s new lineup, or a recipe for Kiwi pie instead of working.
+Some people waste their spare time and work time on such nonsense.

 28. Schedule some phone-free time every day

 Many of us have become addicted to our phones.
-Instead of working, we spend our time playing games, watching cat videos, texting, or reading pointless Buzzfeed news stories.
+Instead of working, we play games, watch cat videos, text, or read pointless Buzzfeed news stories.

-A great way to get out of this habit is to schedule phone-free work and relaxation time each day.
+A great way to break this habit is to schedule phone-free work and relaxation time each day.
 For instance, you could leave your phone on your desk and spend half or two-thirds of your lunch hour reading a book.

 Or you could leave your phone in your car for the first half of your workday.
 When you get home at night, you could turn your phone off and watch TV, play video games the old-fashioned way on your TV, read, listen to music, or play cards instead of doing phone stuff.